sandeepmiriyala03/AIHACK/README.md

+Here is the updated project description for AksharaTantra, incorporating your suggestions about the Sanskrit feature, unlimited page downloads, an in-browser HTML book builder, and a chatbot for a more interactive user experience.

 # AksharaTantra

 AksharaTantra is a fast, easy-to-use OCR (Optical Character Recognition) service that extracts text from images and documents in over 34+ languages.
 It enables users to quickly upload and analyze files, converting images to editable text with high accuracy.

 ## Key Features